ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/backup-task.markdown

 * A backup is _not equivalent_ to replicating your data, as explained below in [Backup -vs- Replication](../../../studio/database/tasks/backup-task#backup-task--vs--replication-task)

-* For a complete explanation of how backups work and a discussion of which options are best suited for different scenarios, see the [Backups and restores](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/17-backups-and-restores) chapter of the Inside RavenDB book.
+* For a complete explanation of how backups work and a discussion of which options are best suited for different scenarios, see the [Backups and restores](https://ravendb.net/learn/inside-ravendb-book/reader/4.0/17-backups-and-restores) chapter of the "Inside RavenDB" book.

 * In this page: